sampadatiwari30/kala.ficial/README.md

 <h2 id="overview">🔍 Overview</h2>

-> 🎨 kala.ficial is a global platform for emerging and undiscovered artists to showcase their artwork through online and offline exhibitions.
-Artists can connect, collaborate, and get notified about upcoming exhibitions worldwide.
-It's a space where hidden talent meets global opportunities. 🌍🖌️
+> 🎨 kala.ficial is a dynamic global platform for emerging and undiscovered artists to showcase their artwork through online and offline exhibitions.
+Artists can upload, manage, and sell their artwork through our comprehensive dashboard system.
+The platform features a robust backend with image upload capabilities, SQLite database for artwork metadata, and role-based access for artists.
+It's a space where hidden talent meets global opportunities with modern technology. 🌍🖌️✨

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">